microsoft/generator-docker/README.md

 ## Q&A
 - **Q: Are you building an abstraction layer over docker apis?**
   - **A:** No. These are your scripts.
 We're simply providing a starting point that docker developers would write themselves.
-These scripts are based on customers we've been working with
+These scripts are based on customers we've been working with.
 - **Q: Are you taking feedback?**
   - **A:** Of course.
-Please open an issue at [yodockerissues] or choose to [contribute][contributingLink]
+Please open an issue at [yodockerissues] or choose to [contribute][contributingLink].

 ## Collecting usage data
 Generator-docker collects anonymized data on the options you selected in the tool to understand and improve the experience.
 You are given a choice to opt-in or opt-out first time you run the tool.
 If you opt-in and decide to opt-out later, simply delete the `~/.config/configstore/generator-docker.json` file from your machine.
 However, we really need your feedback, so please help us help you by opting in.

 ## Version History
+###v0.0.33
++ Added support for .Net Core RTM.

 ###v0.0.32
 + Added integrated debugging using **[F5]** for both Node.js and .NET Core.
 + Changed to always generate bash and PowerShell scripts to enable cross-platform development.